SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against DexCom, Inc. (NASDAQ: DXCM)

-NEW YORK, Nov.
-24, 2025 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a shareholder has filed a securities class action lawsuit on behalf of investors (the “Class”) who purchased or acquired the securities of DexCom, Inc. (“DexCom” or the “Company”) (NASDAQ: DXCM) between January 8, 2024 and September 17, 2025, inclusive..
+NEW YORK, Dec.
+01, 2025 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a shareholder has filed a securities class action lawsuit on behalf of investors (the “Class”) who purchased or acquired the securities of DexCom, Inc. (“DexCom” or the “Company”) (NASDAQ: DXCM) between January 8, 2024 and September 17, 2025, inclusive.

 Should You Join This Class Action Lawsuit?